 Rewards rate winner: Bank of America Customized Cash Rewards

 The rewards program for the Bank of America Customized Cash Rewards card provides more flexibility, pushing it over the line here.
-You can choose one category (gas, online shopping, dining, travel, drugstore or home improvement) to earn 3 percent cash back each month.
+You can choose one category (gas, online shopping, dining, travel, drugstores or home improvement) to earn 3 percent cash back each month.
 Are you planning on purchasing flights and hotels for your next trip?
 Designate travel as your top bonus category.
 Do you have an expensive home improvement project coming up?
 Switch your bonus category to home improvement before you pay the bill.
 You’ll also earn 2 percent cash back at grocery stores and wholesale clubs and 1 percent cash back on all other purchases.

 Be aware of limits, however.
 You’ll earn 3 percent and 2 percent back on the first $2,500 in combined purchases per quarter from your chosen spending category and at wholesale clubs and grocery stores.
-You’ll earn unlimited 1 percent cash back on these purchases after that.
+You’ll earn an unlimited 1 percent back on these purchases after that.

 Annual fee winner: Bank of America Customized Cash Rewards

-Foreign transaction fee winner: Amazon Prime Rewards Visa Signature
+Foreign transaction fee winner: Prime Visa

 Which card earns the most?

-Let’s say you use your Amazon Prime Rewards Visa card to charge $500 worth of groceries from Whole Foods during your billing cycle.
+Let’s say you use your Prime Visa card to charge $500 worth of groceries from Whole Foods during your billing cycle.
 With a cash back rate of 5 percent, you’ll earn $25 back.
 Let’s also say you spend a combined $400 on dining and gas during the month.
 You’ll earn 2 percent cash back on those expenditures, which comes out to $8.
 Add in another $100 in non-category spending at 1 percent cash back, and you’ll earn another $1.
 That brings your total rewards on $1,000 worth of spending to $34.

-The Amazon Prime Rewards Visa comes with a surprising number of perks for a co-branded retail card.
 For starters, the card offers standard travel protections like accident insurance coverage (up to $500,000), lost luggage reimbursement (up to $3,000 per passenger) and baggage delay insurance (reimbursement up to $100 per day for three days).
 You’ll also get shopping protections that cover new purchases against damage or theft up to $500 per claim ($50,000 per account) and extended warranty protection that increases eligible warranties (of three years or less) by one year.

 If you’re not keen on redeeming points through the Amazon ecosystem, your best option may be to redeem points for cash.